 It is acceptable to use the information from a quotation or competitive bid document if the period of time between the quote and the date of transfer of ownership to the institution is relatively short (i.e. less than 12 months), and if the net selling price has not changed.
 In other instances, the CFI expects the institution to obtain a new confirmation from the successful supplier of the fair market value of the item upon transfer of ownership to the institution since this may have changed significantly.

-An example of a request for quotation that includes relevant information to be obtained can be found under "Frequently asked questions" in the "Finance" section of the CFI website (http://www.innovation.ca/en/node/100).
+An example of a request for quotation that includes relevant information to be obtained can be found under "Complementary information" in the "Our funds" section of the CFI website (www.innovation.ca/en/OurFunds/FAQs).
 Other templates may also be acceptable.